humanmade/altis-analytics/docs/optimization-framework/ab-testing.md

 # A/B Tests

-[A/B Tests](./ab-tests.md) provides the tools to carry out randomized experiments using different variations of content features, eg: titles and featured images, and/or different variations of content blocks.
+A/B Tests provides the tools to carry out randomized experiments using different variations of content features, eg: titles and featured images, and/or different variations of content blocks.

+Altis provides an A/B Test Block, which you can use to test different variations of a block / set of blocks.
+And also a developer friendly framework to test different content features like Title and Featured Images, which can typically be controlled from the Block Editor sidebar.

 Tests run until the end date or when a statistically significant improvement has been found, when a winner is found the winning variant will be shown to everyone.

-Altis provides an A/B Test Block, which you can use to test different variations of a block / set of blocks.
-And also a developer friendly framework to test different content features like Title and Featured Images, which can be controlled from the Block Editor sidebar.

-## Post Title A/B Tests
+## Post titles and featured images A/B Tests

-With this feature enabled it's simple to create A/B Tests for your post titles directly from the post edit screen.
+With this feature enabled it's simple to create A/B Tests for your post titles and/or featured images directly from the post edit screen.

 It is enabled by default but can be disabled via the configuration file: